spacechase0/StardewValleyMods/SpaceCore/docs/README.md

 Provided functionality for content pack authors:
 * New GameStateQuery queries:
     * Every custom skill registered through the C# API automatically registers a `PLAYER_<SKILLID_IN_CAPS>_LEVEL` query matching the vanilla ones (such as PLAYER_FARMING_LEVEL).
+    * `NEARBY_CROPS radius cropId` - Only usable in CropExtensionData YieldOverrides PerItemCondition entries.
+Checks for fully grown crops of a particular type in a certain radius.
 * New tile action - `spacechase0.SpaceCore_TriggerAction triggerActionId` - for running a trigger action, set the Trigger to "Manual"
 * New touch action - `spacechase0.SpaceCore_TriggerAction triggerActionId` - for running a trigger action, set the Trigger to "Manual"
 * New trigger actions